konveyor/konveyor.github.io/content/Tackle/manageapps.md

 date: 2022-05-04T17:02:46-06:00
 draft: true
 ---
-Create, import, tag, and modify your applications in the Application inventory page of the Tackle web console.
+Follow the procedures in this section to create, import, tag, and modify your applications in the Application inventory page of the Tackle web console.

 ### Creating an application
-Create an application on the Application inventory page of the Tackle web console.
+Follow the steps below to create an application on the Application inventory page of the Tackle web console.

 **Procedure**
 1. Open the Tackle web console.